BioHPC/BCB5200S20/docs/homework/hw2.md

   - Indexing
     - SGD genome and gene set ([link](http://sgd-archive.yeastgenome.org/sequence/S288C_reference/genome_releases/S288C_reference_genome_R64-2-1_20150113.tgz)) is not working well with this pipeline.
 A few reasons, but shortly (1) genome fasta chromosome IDs do not agree with gene set, (2) gene set does not have Exon info.
 So, let us use NCBI reference as below.
     - Using wget, download the reference [genome](https://ftp.ncbi.nlm.nih.gov/genomes/all/GCF/000/146/045/GCF_000146045.2_R64/GCF_000146045.2_R64_genomic.fna.gz) and [GFF gene set](https://ftp.ncbi.nlm.nih.gov/genomes/all/GCF/000/146/045/GCF_000146045.2_R64/GCF_000146045.2_R64_rna.fna.gz).
 I created ncbi_ref directory, moved the files to the directory, and extracted them using unzip.
+    - Because this is GFF3 format, it is recommended to change it to GTF file.
+For you I converted it and [GTF is here](GCF_000146045.2_R64_genomic.gtf)
     - Create star_indexes_ncbi directory and save the index files to the directory.
     - Because this is a small genome, --genomeSAindexNbases value is good with 10, not default 12.
     - I set --sjdbOverhang 49.
 Why?
 Check the manual of STAR and read length of the dataset.